mozilla/data-docs/src/concepts/glean/debug_ping_view.md

 [appid]: https://developer.android.com/studio/build/application-id
 [glean_debug]: https://mozilla.github.io/glean/book/user/debugging/index.html

-### Supported applications

-As for now, the following application ids are supported:

-* `org.mozilla.fenix`
-* `org.mozilla.reference.browser`
-* `org.mozilla.samples.glean`
-* `org.mozilla.tv.firefox`
-* ... and some debug versions of the above applications.

 ## Where can I see the data?

-The data is provided in [this web interface][debug_view].
-It lists all recently active devices and updates automatically.
+The data is provided in [this web interface][debug_view], which lists all recently active clients.
-You can use your debug identifier to quickly identify your own testing data.

-Any data sent from a mobile device usually shows up within 10 seconds, updating the pages automatically.
+Any data sent from a Glean SDK-instrumented application usually shows up within 10 seconds, updating the pages automatically.
+Pings are retained there for 3 weeks.

 [debug_view]: https://debug-ping-preview.firebaseapp.com/